 "Would you prefer Princess?
 That might get a bit confusing," Ryan continued with a grin.

 "Yes, your master."

-Louise grabbed him by his sweater's hood and pulled him along behind her.
-"Just don't be an idiot, impress the crowd with what you can do, and don't try to be fancy or funny!"
+Louise grabbed him by his arm and pulled him along behind her.
+"Just don't be an idiot.
+Impress the crowd with what you can do, and don't try to be fancy or funny!"

 "Ah, so, you want me to emulate your dear viscount?
-Can do," Ryan said, pulling away from Louise and getting to his feet.
+Can do," Ryan said, pulling away from Louise.
 He cleared his throat, adopted a stiff posture, and schooled his face into a look of utmost seriousness.
-He adopted a low, calm, deep voice as though he was deeply bored.
+He then spoke with a low, calm, deep voice as though he was deeply bored.

 A great and malicious aura enveloped Louise.
 She slowly looked back at him.
 "You…!"

 Ryan just smiled innocently and held his hands out.
 "Come on, Princess.
 You really were asking for that."

 Guiche mercifully placed himself between them.
 "Please Vallière it was only a joke, don't kill him!"

 "Now, now Guiche, it's fine," Ryan said before he stuck his tongue out at Louise.

 "You do recall what happened the last time you angered her?"
 Guiche asked.